NU-ACCESS/Holography_tools/README.md

 # Holography_tools
 Holography scripts written in Python and designed to be used with Fiji

 Propagator.py creates the wave propagation term.
 Place in './Fiji.app/jars/Lib' folder with centered FFT scripts.
-Use 'import Propadator' in python script.
+Use 'import Propagator' in python script.

 Simulator.py generates a hologram from an image.
 To test, use a_hair.tif.